Controlling Language Confusion in Multilingual LLMs: Generation-level evaluation: other models

 Direct Preference Optimization (DPO) is a preference-based tuning method that trains models to maximize the log-probability margin between preferred and rejected responses~\citep{rafailov2023direct}.

 Table~\ref{tab:dpo-setup} describes the detailed training configurations used for DPO fine-tuning.
 All settings were selected to closely match the original DPO implementation where possible.

-Table~\ref{appendix:smollm_sft_dpo_orpo} and Table~\ref{appendix:olmo_sft_dpo_orpo} summarize the generation performance of SmolLM2 and OLMo2 models across three decoding temperatures (0.7, 1.0, 1.2) and three fine-tuning methods (SFT, DPO, ORPO).
+Table~\ref{appendix:smollm_sft_dpo_orpo} and Table~\ref{appendix:olmo_sft_dpo_orpo} summarize the generation performance of each model across three decoding temperatures (0.7, 1.0, 1.2) and three fine-tuning methods (SFT, DPO, ORPO).
 We report four key metrics: the ratio of outputs with WPR > 0.9, LPR > 0.9, average WPR, and average LPR.

 Across both model families, ORPO consistently outperforms DPO and performs on par with or slightly better than SFT in terms of language fidelity.
 In particular, ORPO maintains near-perfect WPR and LPR values across all temperature settings, while DPO exhibits significant degradation at higher temperatures, most notably on the OLMo2 model at temperature 1.2 (LPR > 0.9 ratio drops to 52.1\%.
 SFT remains relatively stable across temperatures.